kwaldenphd/image-representation/README.md

 # Installing GIMP

+ONLY IF ON A LINUX SYSTEM.
+Otherwise skip to step 2.

 1. Open a Terminal window and use `sudo apt-get install gimp` to install GIMP on your Pi.

-2. Once the installation is completed, you can launch GIMP's GUI interface under "Graphics" in your Start Menu.
+2. Once the installation is completed, you can search for GIMP to launch the program.

 #  Image Files